 For those who struggle with volume, this shampoo cleanses away any product residue that can weigh hair down.
 The texture is lightweight too, so once dried (if followed with the Volume Boost Bodifying Conditioner), your hair will look bouncier.

-Of the new range from super stylist George Northwood, this is the most crowd-pleasing shampoo that works for most hair types.
+Of the range from super stylist George Northwood, this is the most crowd-pleasing shampoo that works for most hair types.
 Ingredients include fermented minerals and sugar beet, which help with strengthening and moisture retention for all-round healthy hair.

 For coily hair, this is a good option as a clarifying wash that doesn’t completely strip the hair of moisture thanks to the shea butter.